Martha Graham Dance Company

-The Martha Graham Dance Company, founded in 1926, is known for being the oldest dance company in the United States.
-Founded by Martha Graham as a contemporary dance company, it continued to perform pieces, revive classics, and train dancers even after Graham's death in 1991.
+The Martha Graham Dance Company, founded by Martha Graham in 1926, is both the oldest dance company in the United States and the oldest integrated dance company.
 The company is critically acclaimed in the artistic world and has been recognized as "one of the great dance companies of the world" by the New York Times and as "one of the seven wonders of the artistic universe" by the Washington Post.

 Many of the great 20th and 21st century modern dancers and choreographers began at the Martha Graham Dance Company including: Merce Cunningham, Erick Hawkins, Pearl Lang, Pascal Rioult, Miriam Pandor, Anna Sokolow, and Paul Taylor.
 The repertoire of 181 works also includes guest performances from Mikhail Baryshnikov, Claire Bloom, Margot Fonteyn, Liza Minnelli, Rudolf Nureyev, Maya Plisetskaya, and Kathleen Turner.
-Her style and technique, the Graham technique, is recognized in 50 countries.

 Past

 Location and inception

 Graham began teaching in her studio at 66 Fifth Avenue, near 13th Street, and at the Neighborhood Playhouse in New York.
 Here she taught her special dance technique to the women who would become the first members of her dance company.
 They would practice new works for nine months and then give recitals in New York and abroad.
 During the years of 1938 and 1939, men joined the troupe.
 Later on, financial troubles would plague the company.
 At these times, Graham was supported by individual patrons.
 One of the contributors, Mrs. Wallace, made it possible for the Martha Graham Center of Contemporary Dance find its current home at 316 East 63d Street.